New Resource

 Best HandBrake Alternative: UniFab Video Converter

-UniFab uses GPU acceleration via NVIDIA CUDA, AMD, and Intel Quick Sync for hardware-accelerated encoding that's noticeably faster than HandBrake's software encoding defaults.
-The encoding speed gap widens with larger files — on a 2-hour 1080p source, I've seen UniFab finish in roughly a third of the time.
+UniFab utilises GPU acceleration through NVIDIA CUDA, AMD, and Intel Quick Sync.
+The encoding-speed advantage widens with larger files — 2-hour 1080p sources often complete in roughly one-third of HandBrake's time on the same hardware.

 PriceFreeFree